-The agent based approach is free of these limitations because the focus is directly on individual objects, their behavior, and their interaction.
-As such, an agent based model is a set of interacting objects that reflect relationships in the real world.
-The results make agent based modeling a natural step forward in understanding and managing the complexity of today’s business and social systems.
+The agent-based modeling approach is free of these limitations because the focus is directly on individual objects, their behavior, and their interaction.
+As such, an agent-based simulation model is a set of interacting objects that reflect relationships in the real world.
+The results make agent-based simulation a natural step forward in understanding and managing the complexity of today’s business and social systems.

 Today’s companies and governmental organizations have accumulated large amounts of data in their CRM, ERP, HR, and other databases.
-Agent based modeling is a powerful way to put that data to work.
-An agent based model featuring individuals can use real, personalized, properties and behaviors taken directly from these databases.
+Agent-based modeling is a powerful way to put that data to work.
+An agent-based simulation model featuring individuals can use real, personalized, properties and behaviors taken directly from these databases.
 The results deliver refined optimization by providing a precise, easy, and up to date way to model, forecast, and compare scenarios.

-AnyLogic is the only professional software for building industrial strength agent based models.
-Moreover, agent based models can be easily combined with discrete event or system dynamics elements, for complete, no compromise, modeling.
-This can be seen, for instance, with warehouses which behave on a supply chain as agents, but are modeled internally using discrete event modeling.
+AnyLogic is the only professional software for building industrial strength agent-based simulation models.
+Moreover, agent-based simulation models can be easily combined with discrete-event or system dynamics elements, for complete, no compromise, modeling.
+This can be seen, for instance, with warehouses which behave on a supply chain as agents, but are modeled internally using discrete-event modeling.